I honestly think a job in the creative field is one of the most challenging careers you can aspire to have.

 Consider the classic training montage.
 The hero works out, learns to fight and makes some clumsy mistakes along the way.
 That’s what I’m doing right now, it’s significantly less physically active, but I’m practising my superpower.
 I’m learning how to write, describe and impact.
 I may not be good at it yet, but one day I will be.

-When it is, you will see me on the bookshelf.
+When I’m ready, you will see me on the bookshelf.